Nemesis (DC Comics): Creation

+"The story I based his back-ground on was that of Edwin Booth, famous American actor in the 1860s and brother of the assassin John Wilkes Booth.
+After John Wilkes Booth killed President Abraham Lincoln, Edwin Booth's reputation was destroyed as well for many years.
+He carried around the disgrace of the Booth name for years after the assassination.
+I crafted the origin of Nemesis around a similar situation."

 Publication history

 The Thomas Tresser character was created by writer Cary Burkett in 1979 and named for an actor with whom Burkett was rooming in New Hampshire.
 The character debuted in an eight-page backup story in The Brave and the Bold #166 (September 1980) written by Burkett and drawn by Dan Spiegle.

 The character was featured in one of the Final Crisis Aftermath limited series Escape, written by Ivan Brandon with art by Marco Rudy.
-In 2010 he was the eponymous character in the mini-series Nemesis: The Impostors.
+In 2010, he was the eponymous character in the mini-series Nemesis: The Impostors.